Overview

 Rubicon Classic

-Rubicon Classic is an older version of Rubicon, included in the protocol, that is a standalone, onchain order book protocol.
+Classic is the first version of Rubicon, included in the protocol, that is a standalone, onchain order book protocol.
 All action takes place directly on the smart contracts.

 Order Book Architecture